josemasa13/journaling_serverless_app/README.md

 }
 ```

-It should return a new TODO item that looks like this:
+It should return a new journaling item that looks like this:

 ```json
 {